 There are other excellent systems available at very reasonable prices today.
 Many cost less than $20, and even the largest are less than $300.
 The price of water bottles with integrated filters is $30-$40 for each brand mentioned below.
 Each of these brands simply requires the water to be poured in and the filter does all the work as the water passes through.

 Berkey purifiers use a long-life filter to remove submicron viruses and heavy metals.
 They are available from the 1.5 gallon Travel Berkey (for 1 – 3 people) up to the 6 gallon Crown Berkey (for 6-12+ people).
-Berkeys are more expensive for the simple reason that they are generally larger capacity and very solid.
-Their solidity is undoubtedly one reason that several of their models are primarily for “indoor” use.
+Berkeys are more expensive for the simple reason that they are generally larger capacity and very solid, which is the main reason they are selected primarily for “indoor” use.
 They aren’t light-weight.

 Per their website, Sawyer water filters and purifiers “are certified for ABSOLUTE microns making it impossible for harmful bacteria, protozoa, or cysts like E. coli, Giardia, Vibrio cholera and Salmonella typhi (which cause Cholera and Typhoid) to pass through.”